-- Prepare the streusel topping: In a small bowl, combine the oats, brown sugar, cinnamon and salt.
+- Next, prepare the streusel topping.
+In a small bowl, combine the oats, brown sugar, cinnamon, and salt.
 Pour in the melted butter, then stir until the mixture forms large crumbs.
 Stir in the nuts.
 Sprinkle the streusel over the coffee cake batter in the pan.

 - Bake the coffee cake for 25 to 30 minutes, until the top is light golden brown and a toothpick inserted in the center comes out clean.
 Let cool in the pan on a wire rack for 20 minutes.
 Run a butter knife around the cake’s edges to loosen it, then unmold.

-- Prepare the glaze: Whisk together the powdered sugar, milk, and vanilla extract until smooth.
+- Last, prepare the glaze.
+Whisk together the powdered sugar, milk, and vanilla extract until smooth.
 Drizzle over the warm cake after it has been unmolded.
 Enjoy warm or at room temperature.